Palm Beach, Florida: 1990–2010

 On October 31, 1991, the Perfect Storm produced waves 20 ft in height in Palm Beach.
-About 1200 ft of seawall at Worth Avenue were destroyed, while some parts of the town experienced coastal flooding, especially along Ocean Boulevard.
+About 1200 ft of seawall at Worth Avenue was destroyed.
+At the same time, some parts of the town experienced coastal flooding, especially along Ocean Boulevard.
 By that afternoon, police allowed only residents to enter the town.
 The trial of William Kennedy Smith, a member of the Kennedy family, drew international media attention in 1991.
 Smith had been accused of committing rape at La Querida, but a trial at the Palm Beach County Court resulted in his acquittal on December 11, 1991.
 Another notable mayor, Paul Ilyinsky, son of Grand Duke Dmitri Pavlovich of Russia and heiress Audrey Emery, was elected to the office in February 1993.
 The town's population peaked at 10,468 people in the 2000 census.
 In March 2005, the Palm Beach Police Department - under the guidance of Police Chief Michael Reiter - began the first inquiry into the crimes committed by sex trafficker Jeffrey Epstein, leading to his arrest and indictment in July 2006.
 Despite an FBI investigation discovering at least 40 victims, the state attorney of Palm Beach County only charged Epstein with soliciting a prostitute and soliciting a minor for prostitution in June 2008.
 He pleaded guilty on both counts and received a controversial plea deal.